solyarisoftware/Olivier-Messiaen-Modes/README.md

   This hierarchical relationship demonstrates how truncation can generate simpler modes from more complex ones while maintaining the characteristic properties of Messiaen's system.

-In the following sections, each mode is presented with its unique identifier (Id), the sequence of intervals in semitones, and the Rotation or rotation relative to the root position.
-This systematic approach allows for a comprehensive understanding of Messiaen's innovative scalar system, which has had a profound impact on 20th and 21st-century music.
+In the following sections, each mode is presented with its unique identifier (Id), the sequence of intervals in semitones, and the shift or rotation relative to the root position.

 ### Mode 1
 Whole-tone scale.
 6 Notes, 1 Rotation, 2 Transpositions.

+The whole-tone scale is used to create a sense of ambiguity, dreaminess, and suspension of traditional tonality.
+It evokes a floating, ethereal atmosphere, often associated with the mystical or otherworldly.
+In Messiaen's work, it can represent transcendence, timelessness, or the dissolution of earthly constraints.

 | Id | Intervals in Semitones | Rotation |
 |:--------|:-----------------------|---------------|
 | 1.1     | `2 2 2 2 2 2`          | Root (unique) position |

 ### Mode 2
 Octatonic, diminished, whole-half, or half-whole scale.
 8 Notes, 2 Rotations, 3 Transpositions.

+Versatile mode creating tension, dissonance, and unease, but also capable of expressing divine love and joy.
+Evokes feelings of emptiness, desolation, or the supernatural.
+Can create an atmosphere of mystery or foreboding.
+Often used to represent conflict, both spiritual and earthly.
+Its symmetrical structure allows for complex harmonic possibilities, contributing to its wide range of expressive potential.

 | Id | Intervals in Semitones | Rotation |
 |:--------|:-----------------------|:---------------|
 | 2.1     | `1 2 1 2 1 2 1 2`      | Root position  |
 | 2.2     | `2 1 2 1 2 1 2 1`      | First Rotation (left)    |

 ### Mode 3
 Contains tones and semitones.
 9 Notes, 3 Rotations, 4 Transpositions.

+Primarily associated with joy, vibrancy, and exuberance.
+Evokes the sounds of nature, particularly birdsong, which was a significant influence on Messiaen.
+Creates an atmosphere of celebration, life, and renewal.
+Also linked to charm and voluptuousness in Messiaen's writings, suggesting a sensual or hedonistic quality.
+Can represent divine joy or ecstatic religious experiences.

 | Id | Intervals in Semitones | Rotation |
 |:--------|:-----------------------|:---------------------|
 | 3.1     | `2 1 1 2 1 1 2 1 1`    | Root position        |